 Protecting your sobriety at Christmas

-First of all protecting your sobriety at Christmas is your responsibility but you should never feel alone, there is support and help out there and if you are feeling especially triggered, anxious, sad or lonely then you must reach out to your support network – before it gets too much.
+Protecting your sobriety at Christmas is your responsibility but once you are clear about this then you can take steps to help and support yourself.
+You should never feel alone, there is support and help out there and if you are feeling especially triggered, anxious, sad or lonely then reach out to your support network whenever you need it.

 Plan and prepare

-Prepare yourself before going, do visualizations or yourself having a good time and not drinking.
+Prepare yourself before going out, having people round or any other tricky situation that might come up.
+Do visualizations of yourself having a good time and not drinking.
 Practice saying no and remember you don’t need to explain yourself to anyone, just make something up if you need to.

 Make time for yourself